steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Using-Attribute-Rules.md

 1. Navigate to the desired preset.
 1. Set the **Rules** property to the name of the **Attribute Rules** node you want to reference.

+## Attribute Rules for Other Media Types

+In addition to VST3 presets, you can create attribute rules also for other media types that support MediaBay attributes, for example, audio and MIDI files.

+>&#10069; The Private Audio Files folder hides samples from MediaBay.
+Therefore, attribute rules cannot be applied to samples in the Private Audio Files folder.
+Only samples in the Public Audio Files folder are visible to MediaBay.
+For this reason, attribute rules can only be applied to samples in the Public Audio Files folder.

+1. In the **Structure** section, select **Public Audio Files** or **MIDI Files**, depending on the media type.
+The **Name** and **Rules** properties are displayed in the **Properties** section to the right.
+1. Navigate to the folder that contains the content to which you want to apply the subset of attribute rules.
+1. Enter the name of the **Attribute Rules** node as reference for the **Rules** property.

 ## Attribute Rules Presets